plone/training/mastering-plone/viewlets_1.rst

 .. only:: not presentation

     As you can see this is not a valid HTML document.
-That is not needed, because we don't want a complete view here, just a html snippet.
+    That is not needed, because we don't want a complete view here, a HTML snippet is enough.

     There is a :samp:`tal:define` statement, querying for :samp:`view/lanyrd_link`.
     Same as for views, viewlets have access to their class in page templates, as well.

 We have to extend the Social Viewlet now to add the missing attribute: